Mortality in the past: every second child died

 A child dying is one of the most dreadful tragedies one can imagine.
 We all know that child deaths were more common in the past.
 But how common?
 How do we know?
 And what can we learn from our history?

-Archeologists and historians have brought together data from many places and time periods across the world which lets us piece together a picture of our past.
+Archeologists and historians have compiled data from many places and time periods across the world, which can help us understand our past.

-Sweden is a country that has particularly good historical demographic data.
+Sweden is a country with particularly good historical demographic data.
 It was the first country to establish an office for population statistics: the Tabellverket, founded in 1749.
-Going back to their records we can look up the child mortality at the time.
+Going back to their records, we can look at the child mortality rate at the time.
 During the first three decades of the existence of the statistical office — the period from 1750 to 1780 — their data tells us that 40% of children died before the age of 15.1

 During the same period, the mortality rate was about 45% in France, and in Bavaria, about half of all children died.
-At that time, the average couple had more than 5, 6, or even 7 children, which meant that most parents saw several of their children die.2
+At that time, fertility rates were high, with the average couple having more than 5, 6, or even 7 children, which meant that most parents saw several of their children die.2

 Was this unusual?
 Was the death rate in Europe particularly high at that specific time?